NikolajSchlej/HSPEnergy/README.md

 There is a base board for, where DC-DC, debugger and USB-UART converter are located, and CPU boards for different microcontrollers.
-Schematic and layout of base board will be added ASAP.

 Documentation will be added when ready.

 Scematics and layouts made in EagleCAD 6.
-All hardware involved is open and available under terms of BSD license.
+All hardware involved is open and available under terms of copyleft license.